Why it's now cheaper than ever to fly across the Atlantic

 As competition rises we're likely to see a fares war on key routes, particularly where the traditional airlines feel threatened.

-But in the short term there may be some excellent prices to snap up.
+But in the short term there may still be some excellent prices to snap up.

 Matt Falcus is a British aviation writer and editor of the popular Airport Spotting Blog, which delivers daily news on airline and airport operations around the world.
 He is also the author of numerous books on airports and aviation history.